mike840203/Crisis_Text_Line/README.md

 #### Gold Layer

 The Gold Layer aggregates the data and creates final datasets ready for analysis.
-This layer generates specific tables for different analytical purposes, such as aggregated services, health outcomes, and service utilization.
+This layer generates specific tables for different analytical purposes.
+Sea detail in Schema Design.

-**Steps:**

-1. **Create Aggregated Services Table**:
-   - Aggregate the data by `YEAR`, `GENDER`, `RACE`, `AGE`, and `STATEFIP` to calculate the total services and service type count.
-   - Store the aggregated data partitioned by `STATEFIP`.

-2. **Create Health Outcomes Table**:
-   - Select relevant columns for health outcomes analysis, such as `YEAR`, `AGE`, `GENDER`, `RACE`, `ETHNIC`, `STATEFIP`, `ANXIETYFLG`, and `DEPRESSFLG`.
-   - Store the health outcomes data partitioned by `STATEFIP`.

-3. **Create Service Utilization Table**:
-   - Aggregate the data by `YEAR`, `EMPLOY`, and `STATEFIP` to calculate the total services and service type count.
-   - Store the service utilization data partitioned by `STATEFIP`.

 This structured approach ensures that data is progressively refined and enriched as it moves through each layer, culminating in high-quality datasets that are ready for detailed analysis and reporting.